hypermarkdown/hypermarkdown/readme.md

 ---

-This repository will be the housing for any spec work.
+This GitHub site contains the specs and website for Hypermarkdown.